 And often, onsite health centers excel in areas of the patient experience—cost, convenience, and holistic care—that traditional care falls short in.
 Tune in to learn more about the difference in care that an onsite health center opportunity affords.

 The Basics of Workplace Health

 Traditional healthcare—primary care practices, urgent care centers, and emergency rooms—are often expensive, inconvenient, and impersonal experiences.
 Consider the reality that the average primary care visit takes roughly two hours, with only twenty minutes of that time spent with a clinician.
 Consider also a study from the New England Journal of Medicine that claimed those with chronic conditions receive only 56% of recommended preventive health services.
-When chronic diseases affect approximately 133 million Americans, it’s time to consider the ways in which an onsite clinic can bring the patient experience to the patient.
+When chronic diseases affect approximately 133 million Americans, it’s time to consider the ways in which an onsite health center can bring the patient experience to the patient.